5: Health Careers

 Similar to nursing, there are several levels of education, training, and skills found in laboratory workers.
 The Clinical Laboratory Improvement Amendment of 19881 defines the qualifications of the personnel based on the job functions required of that position.

-- Lab Director – typically a pathologist (medical doctor trained in laboratory medicine)
+- Laboratory Director – This is typically a pathologist (medical doctor trained in laboratory medicine)

-- Lab Manager – individual trained in lab science with additional healthcare administration or business/management degree or experience.
-Reports to the lab director.
+- Labratory Manager – An individual trained in lab science with additional healthcare administration or business/management degree or experience.
+The Lab Manager reports to the Lab Director.

-- Department Supervisor - responsible for the work performed in that respective department/lab area.
-Report to the lab manager.
-MLT or MLS depending on the requirements of specific employers.
+- Department Supervisor - This person is responsible for the work performed in that respective department/lab area.
+They report to the Lab Manager.
+This person may be an MLT or MLS depending on the requirements of specific employers.

-- Testing Personnel – technicians or scientists performing testing.
+- Testing Personnel – These are technicians or scientists performing testing.

-- Medical Laboratory Technician (MLT)/Clinical Laboratory Technician (CLT) - Associate’s degree, clinical training, national certification exam to become certified.
+- Medical Laboratory Technician (MLT)/Clinical Laboratory Technician (CLT) - These technicians have an Associate’s degree and clinical training.
+They may have completed a national certification exam to become certified, though certification is not always required.

-- Medical Laboratory Scientist (MLS)/Clinical Laboratory Scientist (CLS) - Baccalaureate degree, clinical training, national certification exam to become certified.
+- Medical Laboratory Scientist (MLS)/Clinical Laboratory Scientist (CLS) - These personnel have a Baccalaureate degree and clinical training.
+They may have completed a national certification exam to become certified, though certification is not always required.

-- Phlebotomist – draw blood samples and process samples.
-High school diploma.
-May have on the job training or have taken a phlebotomy course.
+- Phlebotomist – These individuals draw blood samples and process samples.
+A high school diploma is required.
+These individuals may have on the job training or have taken a phlebotomy course.

 Certification Agencies

 To become a certified laboratory professional, individuals must complete an approved course of study and pass a national certification examination.
 There are several types of training programs offered.
 They can be through colleges and universities, hospitals, technical schools, or private institutions.
 There is typically an academic component as well as a clinical component to the training programs.
 Certification agencies are independent institutions that provide examinations for the various levels of laboratory professionals.
 Examples include: American Medical Technologists (AMT) and the American Society for Clinical Pathology (ASCP).
-Each organization defines the requirements to be eligible to sit for their certification exams.
-In our area, ASCP is the most commonly obtained certification.
+Each organization defines the requirements to be eligible to sit for their certification exams and the continuing education requirements necessary to maintain the certification.
+In our area, the ASCP Board of Certification exam is the most commonly obtained certification.

 Relationship with Other Health Professionals